 We understand that adjudicators need to balance their volunteering with other commitments.
 We invite adjudicators to nominate as many or as few nights that they can adjudicate.

-There are six venues of debating each with five rounds (four rounds for the Senior/Open divisions).
-Debates occur on Tuesday, Wednesday and Thursday evening two weeks out of three from approximately 6:30pm.
+There are nine venues of debating each with five rounds (four rounds for the Senior – Years 11/12).
+Debates occur on Monday to Thursday evenings.

-Quarter and Semi-finals are held on Tuesday and Wednesday evenings in early September with the Grand Finals on Saturday during mid-September.
+Quarter and Semi-finals are held on Thursday evenings in early September with the Grand Finals on Saturday during mid-September.

 Whilst adjudicating is a great way to contribute to the community it’s not for everyone.